Onshore to Offshore: The Role of M2M in Oil and Gas

-Oil and Gas companies are forging ahead with their Digital Oilfield initiatives as they look to reduce operating costs and keep profits up.
-M2M is a key technology enabler and here are a few examples of how it is helping to drive these initiatives:
+Oil and gas companies are forging ahead with their digital oilfield initiatives as they look to reduce operating costs and keep profits up.
+Here are a few examples of how M2M applications in the oil and gas industry are helping to drive these initiatives:

-Vehicles: For safety and compliance with international health and safety regulations, M2M solutions like the one offered by Oysta Technology allow energy companies to track and monitor their vehicles.
+Vehicles: For safety and compliance with international health and safety regulations, oil and gas M2M solutions like the one offered by Oysta Technology allow energy companies to track and monitor their vehicles.
 Alerts are sent when drivers are speeding, travelling outside of pre-determined geofences or when the panic button is pressed.

 Results include an increase in safety of employees and a reduction in driver errors, mileage driven and fuel consumed.